 CHF is not contagious.
 However, heart disease can be heredity, so veterinarians strongly advise against breeding dogs who have an underlying heart condition.

 Diagnostic testing can be costly, and the medications used to treat CHF can be expensive, especially if they are given over a long period of time.
 Be sure to inquire about generic brands.

 Recovery and Management of Congestive Heart Failure

 It’s possible for a dog with CHF to live a happy life.
 But proper diet, monitored exercise, medications, and good overall care are necessary.
 Regular check-ups are important for monitoring a dog’s condition and assessing the effectiveness of treatments.
 Any change in health should be addressed immediately.

 To prevent CHF, owners need to be aware of the signs and symptoms associated with heart problems and address them right away.
 Proper nutrition is important, but supplements can also play a role heart disease prevention.

 Some preliminary studies have shown a link between grain-free diets and heart disease (specifically dilated cardiomyopathy).
 If your dog is eating a grain-free diet, speak with your veterinarian about whether your dog should change to a diet containing grain.

 Is There a Vaccine for Congestive Heart Failure?

 There is no vaccine that can prevent CHF.

-CHF is not always easy to detect in its early stages, which makes it harder to prevent.
-Proper diet, exercise, and weight maintenance are key for canine cardiovascular health.
+Congestive Heart Failure in dogs is fairly common, affecting 75% of senior dogs.
+While there is no cure, medication and lifestyle changes can help manage the condition.
+As it’s not always easy to detect in its early stages, prevention is important; proper diet, exercise, and weight maintenance are key for canine cardiovascular health.
 Be aware of the signs and symptoms so you can seek help as soon as you suspect CHF could be an issue, and stay up to date on your annual vet visits.